Scotty0002/COMP309FINALPROJECT/README.md

 # COMP309FinalProject

+The premise of the task was to tune a ML model so that it could somewhat accurately distinguish between images of strawberries cherries and tomatoes.

 Test.py was provided to me by the lecturer and was not implemented by me.

 Train.py was provided as a template file where I wrote the construct_model and train_model functions only.